International Day of Happiness, March 20

 I am a happy person.
 If you graded happiness on a scale starting at 0 for constant depression and ending at 10 for constant bliss, I probably average around 8.
 I truly embrace life and its blessings, and it keeps me elated.
 Here are areas that I incorporate into my life that makes me happy.

 1. I make sure my life has meaning.
 For me, it’s my mission of Bringing Hope and Happiness through my website and my relationships.
 I begin each day with a goal to bring hope and happiness to others.

 2. I constantly practice a Positive Mental Attitude.
 I always look at the glass as half full, and then I spend my time trying to overflow it.
-I make sure I start my mornings positively by greeting the sunrise with a “Gee, it’s going to be a beautiful day.”
-I then stretch, meditating while doing my own form of Tai Chi.
+I love sunrises.
+I make sure I start my mornings positively by greeting the sunrise with a “Gee, it’s going to be a beautiful day.” (to see why, go to www.BringingHopeAndHappiness.com/gee-its-going-to-be-a-beautiful-day ) I then stretch, meditating while doing my own form of Tai Chi.
 I follow with my prayers and devotions.
 I finish by reviewing my goals and planning my day.

 3. I always have direction to my life.
 I do this by having constant goals that I add or update each year, then regularly work on meeting these goals.

 4. I stay fresh.
 As Zig Ziglar said, “if you’re ripe, you’re a’rottnin’, but if you’re green, you’re a’growin’.
 I do this with a constant thirst for learning new things, traveling to new places, experiencing new opportunities, and going to beach festivals.